JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 For each example picture we give, we also need to indicate to the training what the color is and what the percentage is.

-The training uses about 80% of the example pictures to generate the weights and put them into the model.
+we let the training use about 80% of the example pictures to generate the weights and put them into the model.

 The other 20% of the sample pictures is used to validate the training result.